Recreation Choice information

 If a meal purchase cost less than the redeemable amount, no change will be given.
 Add more to the ticket!
 If a meal purchased cost over the redeemable amount, the individual must pay the difference.
-Some meals will cost more than $15.
-Meals with a soft drink will likely always exceed $15 in cost.
+Some meals could cost more than $20.
+Meals with a soft drink will likely always exceed $20 in cost.
 Cups and water dispensers are available at nearly all resort food service locations.
 Water, not caffeinated soft drinks, should be consumed anyway, to help improve hydration, for avoiding altitude sickness.

 After Arriving in Winter Park

 While highly discouraged, and possibly not allowed by a group director, a person could change their recreation choice after arriving in Winter Park, if the following conditions are met: